SamGamdschie/bastille-mail/README.md

 In future maybe some default configuration will be made available; currently tr to find out.

 ### DKIM / DMARC
-Generate your DKIM keys using rspamdadm for RSA and ED25519:
+Generate your DKIM keys using rspamdadm for RSA and ED25519.
+Note the "selector" ```-s```, which can also be used with date to allow updating the signing keys.
 ```sh
 rspamadm dkim_keygen -k /var/db/rspamd/dkim/example.com.dkim.key -b 2048 -s dkim -d example.com
 rspamadm dkim_keygen -k /var/db/rspamd/dkim/example.com.eddsa.key -t ed25519 -s eddsa -d example.com